garsua/aiida-gollum/docs/plugins/gollum.rst

         'cmdline': ['-option1', '-option2'],
         }

-Note that very few user-level comand-line options (besides those already inserted by AiiDA for MPI operation) are currently implemented.
+Note that very few user-level command-line options (besides those already inserted by AiiDA for MPI operation) are currently implemented.

 Retrieving more files